mhowlett/NanomsgRPC/README.md

         writer.Write(a + b);
     }

-To set the server listing, first set everything up:
+To set the server listening, first set everything up:

     var handlers = new Dictionary<byte, NanoNetworkListener.NetworkHandlerDelegate>
     {